quicbit-js/qb-json-next/readme.md

 # next (ps)

-The next() function works by updating a ps or "parse-state" object.
-The ps object can start out as any object with a 'src' or 'next_src' property to parse.
+The next() function is the function returned by require('qb-json-next').  next() works by updating a ps or "parse-state" object.
+The ps object can start out as any object with a
+'src' or 'next_src' property to parse.
 Other properties of the ps object are updated with every call to next().

+Note that the next() function also has some other properties such as TOK, POS, ECODE, posname() and tokstr() which are explained below.

-next() returns the last token parsed, which is the ps.tok property.  ps properties are explained below:
+next() returns the last token parsed, which is the ps.tok property.  ps properties are also explained below:

 # The parse-state object (ps)